CyberRaval/NUWE-Schneider/README.md

 After being able to access the wordpress site hosted on the machine, we found at the very bottom of the page a github url.
 ![image](https://user-images.githubusercontent.com/62766970/169664833-6a354abd-43d7-45b0-8bb9-a5e03cb27d1a.png)

-Checking the commits message, we find a secret encoding key that was attempted to be removed in [this commit](https://github.com/geohome-dev/GeoAPI/commit/e82c17ed045e205a2ea07a354ae5b39c8b7d7ea0):
+Checking the commits history, we find a secret encoding key that was attempted to be removed in [this commit](https://github.com/geohome-dev/GeoAPI/commit/e82c17ed045e205a2ea07a354ae5b39c8b7d7ea0):

 ![unsafe!](https://user-images.githubusercontent.com/62766970/169665191-ba5bb4ed-bc6e-40da-b03f-b142355a43c4.png)